coderofsalvation/bashwapp/README.md

 ### Dependancies ###

-There are little dependancies, best is to have a linux system:
+There are little dependancies, best is to have a linux system, because then the following is already installed in most cases:

-* a linux system bash (99% this is the case)
+* a linux system bash
-* nc (99% this is the case)
+* nc
 * browser

 In theory this could also work on windows using cygwin or a standalone bash-binary.